ethereum/populus/docs/dev_cycle.intro.rst

 * Interaction with the contract on the blockchain.

-Glossery
+Glossary
 --------

-Just a succint reference, as a reminder if you need it during the tutorial (in a "chronological" order)
+Just a succinct reference, as a reminder if you need it during the tutorial (in a "chronological" order)

 **Private Key**: A long combination of alphanumeric characters.
 There is almost zero chance that the algorithm that creates this combination will create the same combination twice.